richard-hajek/environment-overseer/README.md

 Use [AUR package](https://aur.archlinux.org/packages/environment-overseer-git/)

 Others:
-Clone this repo, executables are in `src`
+1. Clone this repo
+2. Copy executable from `src` to your preferred directory in PATH
+3. (Recommended) Copy systemd units from `systemd` to `/etc/systemd/system`

 ## Usage

-`overseer.py`: Start main daemon of the app
+`overseer`: Start main daemon of the app
-`overseer.py -e <activity>`: Enables an activity
+`overseer -e <activity>`: Enables an activity
-`overseer.py -d <activity>`: Disables an activity
+`overseer -d <activity>`: Disables an activity
-`overseer.py -r`: Resets timers for all activities
+`overseer -r`: Resets timers for all activities
-`overseer.py -l`: Prints currently active activities (Effectively `ls /etc/overseer/enabled`)
+`overseer -l`: Prints currently active activities (Effectively `ls /etc/overseer/enabled`)
-`overseer.py -p`: Prepares Overseer's file structure
+`overseer -p`: Prepares Overseer's file structure

-## Example configuration on Arch Linux
+## Example configuration

 Description:
  * Let's setup blocking of YouTube, allowing it only for 30 minutes a day, using Pi-hole